neumino/neumino.github.io/movies.md

-### The Forest of Love
+### Zombieland: Double Tap
-*Released on 2019-10-11, vote average 6.8*
+*Released on 2019-10-18, vote average 7.2*

-A con man and a would-be filmmaking crew force themselves into the lives of two grief-scarred young women.
-But nothing is as it seems.
+The group will face a new zombie threat as a new breed of zombie has developed.
+This new super-zombie type is faster, bigger, and stronger than the previous strain of zombies and harder to kill.
+These super-zombies have started grouping up into a horde going from city to city leaving a path of destruction behind them.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/RLHfG5Oi7F8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/ZlW9yhUKlkQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>